hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_additional_functionalities.rst

 * To support XBT measurements by providing a salinity profile measurement in place of using an assumed constant salinity
 * To augment SVP/XSV casts with temperature and salinity profiles to improve seafloor backscatter attenuation corrections
-* Since CTD cast typically sample much deeper than most XBT probes, to provide an improved vertical extrapolation to the XBT cast.
+* Since CTD casts typically sample much deeper than most XBT probes, to provide an improved vertical extrapolation to the XBT cast.

 To establish a reference cast, the desired cast is imported using the same mechanism described in :ref:`data_import`.
 After that the profile is verified, edited and perhaps extended further in depth using an oceanographic database,